awsdocs/aws-cloud9-user-guide/doc_source/sample-python.rst

       sudo yum -y update

 #.
-Install Python by running the :command:`install` command.
+Install Python by running one or more of these :command:`install` commands.

    .. code-block:: sh

       sudo yum -y install python27 # Installs Python 2.7.
+      sudo yum -y install python36 # Installs Python 3.6.

+   .. note:: If you have Python 2 and 3 installed, and you want to use Python 3 but running the :command:`python --version` command outputs a version of Python 2, you can
+      use Python 3 in one or more of the following ways:

+      * Instead of running

    For more information, see `Download Python <https://www.python.org/downloads/>`_ on the Python website and `Installing Packages <https://packaging.python.org/installing/>`_ in the :title:`Python Packaging User Guide`.